pulumi/pulumi-cloud/README.md

 For developers targeting a single cloud platform like AWS, Azure or GCP, we recommend using the [@pulumi/aws](https://github.com/pulumi/pulumi-aws), [@pulumi/azure](https://github.com/pulumi/pulumi-azure) and [@pulumi/gcp](https://github.com/pulumi/pulumi-gcp) packages respectively.
-These packages give full access to the breadth of capabilities of those specific platforms and come with many platform-specific abstractions to make development easier.
+These packages give you full access to the breadth of the platform's capabilities and comes with many abstractions to make developing against that platform easier.

 ## Installing